 Download my resume

 [Note!]
 I am always looking for strong self-motivated PhD students.
-If you are interested in Trustworthy Foundation Models that Continually Learn, reach out!
+If you are interested in AI Safety, Trustworthy, and Security of AI models and Agentic AI, reach out!

 [Consulting Expertise] I have consulted in the past on projects spanning core machine learning and data science, computer vision, certification and AI safety, optimization formulations for matching and resource allocation problems, among other areas.